Skip to Main Content

 Careers

-Today’s most rewarding technical and managerial jobs often involve working with data and systems, managing the large quantities of data entering an organisation, and translating data into words and data visualizations that others can easily understand.
+Today’s most rewarding technical and managerial jobs often involve working with data and systems.
+Employees have to manage large quantities of data entering an organisation.
+They also have to translate data into words and data visualizations that others can easily understand.

-Therefore, you will develop and consolidate your fundamental skills in both, computing and statistics, before progressing onto one of our specialist pathways which allows you to acquire and enhance advanced technical skills, while gaining professional knowledge that will support and advance your future career choices.
+Therefore, you will develop and consolidate your fundamental skills in both, computing and statistics.
+After that you progress onto one of our specialist pathways.
+These allow you to acquire and enhance advanced technical skills, while gaining professional knowledge.
+It supports and advance your future career choices.

 The programme is designed for graduates interested in careers in data science.
-The offering will be also suitable for students pursuing a Master’s degree as an extension to their BSc in Computer Science/ Statistics or other fields that equipped them with the necessary pre-requisites.
+The offering will be also suitable for students pursuing a Master’s degree.
+The MSc functions as an extension to their BSc in Computer Science/ Statistics or other similar fields.
 Graduates from this course can expect to work as data scientist in general, but more specifically as:

 • Data Analyst